MTGR: Industrial-Scale Generative Recommendation Framework in Meituan: Conclusion

 \textbf{Load balance.} In recommendation systems, user behavior sequences often exhibit a long-tail distribution where only a few users have long sequences, while most have short ones.
 This leads to significant computational load imbalance when training with a fixed batch size (abbreviated as BS).
 A common solution is to use sequence packing techniques\cite{krell2021efficient}, where multiple short sequences are merged into a longer one.
 However, this approach requires careful mask adjustments to prevent different sequences from interfering with each other during the attention calculation, which can be quite costly to implement.
 Our straightforward solution is to introduce dynamic BS.
 Each GPU's local BS is adjusted based on the actual sequence length of the input data, ensuring a similar computational load.
 Additionally, we've tweaked the gradient aggregation strategy to weight each GPU's gradients according to its BS, maintaining computational logic consistency with fixed BS.

-\textbf{Other Optimizations.} To further enhance training efficiency, we maximize parallelism through pipeline technology using three streams: \textit{copy}, \textit{dispatch}, and \textit{compute}.
-Specifically, the copy stream loads input data from CPU to GPU, the dispatch stream performs table lookups based on IDs, and the compute stream handles forward computation and backward updates.
-For instance, while the compute stream executes forward and backward passes for batch $\mathbf{T}$, the copy stream concurrently loads batch $\mathbf{T}+1$ to mask I/O latency.
-Upon completing backward updates for batch $\mathbf{T}$, the dispatch stream immediately initiates table lookups and communication for batch $\mathbf{T}+1$.
-Moreover, we employ bf16 mixed-precision training and develop a well-crafted cutlass-based attention kernel which is similar to FlashAttention to speed up the training process.
+\textbf{Other Optimizations.} To further enhance training efficiency, we implement pipeline technology utilizing three distinct streams: \textit{copy}, \textit{dispatch}, and \textit{compute}.
+The copy stream is responsible for transferring input data from the CPU to the GPU, while the dispatch stream executes table lookups using IDs, and the compute stream deals with both forward computations and backward updates.
+For example, while the compute stream performs forward and backward passes for batch $\mathbf{T}$, the copy stream simultaneously loads batch $\mathbf{T}+1$, thereby minimizing I/O delay.
+Once backward updates for batch $\mathbf{T}$ are completed, the dispatch stream promptly starts table lookups and communication for batch $\mathbf{T}+1$.
+Furthermore, we employ bf16 mixed-precision training and have designed a specialized attention kernel based on cutlass to accelerate training progress.